https://anniesfoundation.com/wp-content/uploads/2024/07/sack-library-books-1-1.png

 Introducing the Annie's Foundation Freedom to Read Blog

 Hi all!
 I’m Emily, Annie’s Foundation’s newest board member.
 By way of introduction, I grew up in Des Moines, attending an excellent public high school where I was required to read such obscenities as The Handmaid’s Tale, 1984 and Slaughterhouse Five.
 My mom spent more than thirty years as a public-school reading teacher, so it’s not surprising that my parents had the philosophy that there is no such thing as too many books.
 I spent hours at the public library, filling my check-out bag with such masterpieces as Flowers in the Attic, Clan of the Cave Bear, and the entire works of Stephen King.
 After high school, I received a degree in biology from Grinnell College, worked in biomedical research for a few years, went to the University of Iowa College of Law, and spent more than a decade helping clients protect their inventions while working at one of Iowa’s most prominent law firms.
 Along the way, I interned for a federal judge, developed an innovative online delivery system for legal services that was recognized by Forbes magazine, was honored as a Business Record Forty Under 40, was a frequent columnist for The Des Moines Register, and became chief legal counsel for an international biotech R & D company.
-All of this is not meant to be braggy, but instead is to highlight that you can read a whole lot of naughty books and still turn out ok.
+All of this is not meant to be brggy, but instead is to highlight that you can read a whole lot of naughty books and still turn out o

 Emily, Sara, and Kaycee at a Norwalk Giveaway